Vettabase/ansible-role-linux-for-postgresql/README.md

 Linux to support pages greater than 4KB.
 Check here for more details.

+- vm.swappiness: Is another kernel parameter that is used to control the swapping pages to and from memory .

+- vm.overcommit_memory: This memory related parameter is used by the kernel to allocate memory to application running in the userspace.

+- vm.overcommit_ratio: This parameter decides the
+percentage of RAM available for overloading.

 ## How to Include the role in an audible playbook